 Some things are better off controlled remotely.

 You know, like giant robots, Solid Snake’s Nikita missiles, or even cockroaches.
-Since we really like robots (but not as much cockroaches), starting from today, you can also control your Android device using SMS commands.
+Since we really like robots (but not as many cockroaches), starting from today, you can also control your Android device using SMS commands.
 And honoring Solid Snake, from now on you can also hide Prey’s icon at will with a simple call, effectively infiltrating any thief’s defenses.

 We just pushed the update to Google Play, so you should be getting it during the next few hours.
 It basically gives you full remote control over your mobile skipping the need of logging to the Prey Control Panel.